-- (a) Name, address, telephone number and signature of person making the complaint; - (b) Member named in complaint; - (c) Facts which form the basis of the complaint; - (d) The portion of constitution which is alleged to have been violated; - (e) Whether the person making the complaint has personal knowledge of the facts and if not, from where the information is derived.
+- (a) Name, address, telephone number and signature of person making the complaint (the "Complainant"); - (b) Member named in complaint; - (c) Facts which form the basis of the complaint; - (d) The portion of constitution which is alleged to have been violated; - (e) Whether the Complainant has personal knowledge of the facts and, if not, from where the information is derived.

 Section 3.
-Time for Bringing Complaints
+Time for Bringing Complaint

-A complaint shall be delivered to the Secretary-Treasurer not later than six months after the date on which the person making the complaint knew or ought to have known of the action or circumstances giving rise to the complaint.
+A complaint shall be delivered to the Secretary-Treasurer not later than six months after the date on which the Complainant knew or ought to have known of the action or circumstances giving rise to the complaint.